Coronation Conversations

 Each bid specifies the amount to invest and the discount rate the investor is willing to accept.

-After reviewing all bids, the Central Bank determines the stop rate, which becomes the final accepted rate for the auction.
+After reviewing all bids, the DMO determines the stop rate, which becomes the final accepted rate for the auction.

 Some investors submit non-competitive bids, agreeing to accept the final rate determined at the auction rather than attempting to predict market rates.